Daryl Dike’s late strike dooms D.C. United to a costly defeat in Orlando

 The advantage did not last long.
 After Birnbaum toe-poked a cross to prevent a tap-in by Dike, Orlando scored on the ensuing corner kick.

 Bill Hamid stopped Júnior Urso’s header but left the rebound for the unmarked Jansson to bash into the roof of the net from close range.
-It was the second consecutive match in which United had conceded a goal off a set-piece sequence.

-United’s early grip on the match continued to loosen.
 Orlando continued to grow into the game, circulating the ball and delivering teasing deliveries into the penalty area.

-Already with one yellow card, Alfaro was in danger of a second with risky challenges.
+Already with one yellow card, D.C. defender Tony Alfaro was in danger of a second with risky challenges.
 Losada did not take any chances, replacing him with Joseph Mora late in the half.

 Another change was necessary at halftime after Yordy Reyna hurt his right leg just before intermission, a setback that could undermine his plans to join the Peruvian national team Sunday for World Cup qualifiers.

 Edison Flores, a fellow Peruvian, entered.
-Fifteen minutes passed when, with Arriola running out of gas, Losada turned to a second natural striker, Nigel Robertha, to join MLS leading scorer Ola Kamara.
+Fifteen minutes passed when, with Arriola cramping, Losada turned to a second natural striker, Nigel Robertha, to join MLS leading scorer Ola Kamara.

-The onus to win was on the home side.
-United would not have complained about an away point but kept pushing nonetheless.
+The onus to win was on the home side, but United continued to push.
 Robertha was heavily involved on the right side partnering with Gressel, and Flores brought fresh legs and ideas.

 It reached the point, though, when Losada needed to secure the draw.
-He exhausted his five substitutions in the 82nd minute, adding defensive reinforcement (Felipe Martins and Chris Odoi-Atsem) at the expense of prime attackers (Kamara and Gressel).
+He exhausted his five substitutions in the 82nd minute, adding defensive reinforcement (Felipe Martins and Chris Odoi-Atsem) at the expense of attackers (Kamara and Gressel).

 Orlando threatened in the 88th minute when Dike powered into the box and touched the ball to Tesho Akindele.
-Hamid, though, made a sprawling save, and Mora cleared the rebound from danger in the six-yard box.
+Hamid, though, made a sprawling save, and Mora cleared the rebound from danger.

 An initial six minutes of stoppage time, then a seventh and eighth, brought additional tension and two last-gasp corner kicks, the second resulting in Dike’s winning header and bedlam in the purple-laced stadium.

-Notes: Odoi-Atsem (quadriceps) was in uniform for the first time since Aug.
-21. Midfielder Drew Skundrich (hamstring) and forward Ramón Ábila (groin) weren’t ready to return. ...
+Notes: Kevin Paredes, the electrifying left wing back, traveled but was not in uniform with what team officials described as a minor injury.
+Odoi-Atsem (quadriceps) was in uniform for the first time since Aug.
+21. …

-Defender Brendan Hines-Ike (hip) and forward Adrien Pérez (foot) resumed workouts after long layoffs. ...

-Besides Reyna, Arriola (United States), Najar (Honduras), Moreno (Venezuela) and Flores (Peru) are also scheduled to report to their respective national teams for a stretch of World Cup qualifiers.
+Besides Reyna, Arriola (United States), Andy Najar (Honduras), Moreno (Venezuela) and Flores (Peru) are also scheduled to report to their respective national teams for a stretch of World Cup qualifiers. …

 Read more on soccer: